outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - this solution involves re-arranging data subsets so they can be better predicted by functions

   - add to math mapping

+    - structures of 'strictness' (such as 'always applying worst case scenario') as structures of 'truth'

     - add to dimension definition routes:
       - 'adding an independent sequence/state change type to other change types, containing but not changing or limiting other change types of lower dimensions'
       - limiting a change type to two possible values requires a structure in the form of a value (line, or hyperplane) separating them

+    - godel incompleteness
+      - why would a proving system not be able to prove its own truth? if there are structures not generatable/provable in the system, and at least one of those structures is required to prove it
+        - what structure would be required to prove a system:
+          - guaranteed impossibility/lack of contradictory input-output connection violating the input-output connections allowed by the system
+        - what structure would not be generated in the system
+        - what structure would not be generated in the system & also be required to prove a system

     - a set of related change types (like a sequence of fourier/taylor expansion terms providing different polynomials) provides different change types that can be combined to produce the required changes to produce a function
     - example 'alternate connection' structure: wheels (rotations of circles) provide an alternate connection between waves & circles, in addition to trig functions
     - fourier transform is an example of energy from change stabilizing into a pattern of a new change type - https://mathlets.org/mathlets/discrete-fourier-transform/